Back to Blog

 Full TypeScript Support

 Everything is strongly typed.
-You get IDE autocompletion, type safety, and clear contracts for every function:
+IDE autocompletion, type safety, and explicit contracts cover every function.

 typescript